sumn2u/learn-javascript/en/arrays/for-each.md

 numbers.forEach(number => console.log(number * 2));
 ```

-&#x20;`forEach` does not modify the original array.
+The `forEach` method does not modify the original array.
 It simply iterates over the elements of the array and executes the provided function for each element.

 {% hint style="warning" %}
 The `forEach()` method is not executed for the empty statment.